GMs are like DJs

 Let’s take from a recent experience: I prepped like hell, and used my experience not to assume what the party will do, but what they definitely wont do.
 And they went ahead and did just that.
 They chose to become drug dealers working for the crime boss who just sent two goons to kill them.
 And that was one of the best sessions we had.

-I know, I know… you’re probably just sitting there thinking “yeah but you don’t understand, my players aren’t like that.
+You’re probably sitting there thinking “yeah but my players aren’t like that.
 They’re passive, and just wait for my narration”.
-Some players are naturally more shy/passive than the other - but this doesn’t mean that they can’t share in the spotlight.
+This doesn’t mean that they can’t share in the spotlight.
 A simple directed “what do you do?” that leads to a skill check that reveals a secret is enough to make their day.
 You will see that this pays dividends over time.

 Your prep should serve tools, not only stories